10 Common Software Development Mistakes and How to Avoid Them

 The Problem:

-Storing API keys, passwords, or database credentials directly in the code is a major security risk.
+Writing API keys, passwords, or database login details straight into the code poses a big security threat.

 How to Avoid It: